nicheinc/nullable/README.md

 - The `string` tag option is ignored

 Note that the `omitempty` option does not affect `Nullable` types.
-The default JSON marshaller never omits struct values, but `nullable.MarhsalJSON` takes the use of a `Nullable` type as an indication to omit the field if it's unset, even if `omitempty` is absent.
+The default JSON marshaller never omits struct values, but `nullable.MarshalJSON` takes the use of a `Nullable` type as an indication to omit the field if it's unset, even if `omitempty` is absent.